Monday, August 3, 2009

 Tonight I went to the VFW to sing karaoke with a couple of my friends.
 The place is packed on a Saturday night, so there is only time to get in one song, two if you're lucky.
 Mine was "Like a Prayer".

-Apparently, I rocked it, because no sooner than I sat down, a wild eyed woman grabbed my hand and shouted, "I can tell you know how to party!
+After the song, a wild eyed woman grabbed my hand and shouted, "I can tell you know how to party!
 You're coming with me!"

 Who was I to disagree?